marknotton/configs/README.md

     ├── site1/
     └── site2/
 ```
-Your config.json file has all the settings you need.
+Your root config.json file has all the settings you need.
 But you need to add some
 bespoke options for site2 only.
 You could create a new config.json.

 But if you update one config.json, you'll need to manage the changes for all your config.json files.